We might receive compensation from certain providers listed below. Find Out More

-On one hand, when you purchase a camera for yourself, you know that you need to take care of the storage for a footage from camera.
+On the one hand, when you purchase a camera for yourself, you know that you need to take care of the storage for footage from the camera.
 There are offers from cloud services in the subscription form, there is a microSD card option, but not all cameras support it and the capacity is usually not large.
 There is a video recorder, where we additionally purchase a hard drive on a 1TB+ and this is the main and most common option.

 So, YouTube.
 Judge by yourself – free video hosting for everyone in the world.